SamiHaque2607/PortfolioProjects/R Markdowns/IrisPractise.md

 summary(iris[, 1:4])
 ```

 In this block of code, I begin by loading the well-known Iris dataset.
-Using the **str()** function, I present a concise overview of the dataset's structure, revealing details about its variables and their types.
+Using the **str()** function, I present a overview of the dataset's structure, revealing details about its variables and their types.
 Following this, I employ the **summarise()** function to provide a summary of the entire dataset, encapsulating key statistical measures.
 Additionally, summary statistics for the initial four columns of the Iris dataset are generated using the **summary()** function.
-This code snippet serves as an initial exploration of the Iris dataset, offering insights into its composition and statistical characteristics.
+This section of code serves as an initial exploration of the Iris dataset, offering insights into its composition and statistical characteristics.

 ## Plots: